mjboos/selfattention_audio/README.md

 Do you like deep learning-based auditory encoding models?
 Always wanted to train a deep recurrent model to predict brain activity from an auditory stimulus (i.e. spectrogram) but vanilla GRU/LSTM/RNN immediately overfit?
-Are you also interested in gaining some *interpretability* of whatever is learned by such a model in terms of the parts of the spectrogram that matter for predicting?
+Do you also care about which parts of the auditory stimulus matter most for predicting brain activity?

-This library allows you to train a recurrent DNN (a GRU) and then learns a self-attention mechanism that weighs hidden states - the resulting weighted tensor is used to predict brain activity (or whatever you choose as a target).
+This library allows you to train a recurrent DNN (a GRU) and learn a self-attention mechanism that weighs hidden states - the resulting weighted tensor is used to predict brain activity (or whatever you choose as a target).
-It also contains many variations of this model type (CNN + GRU + attention, shared attention between targets, multi-head attention etc) and some functions for visualizing the computed attention weights on a spectrogram.
+It also contains many variations of this model type (shared attention between targets, multi-head attention etc) and some functions for visualizing the computed attention weights on a spectrogram.

 The general idea is captured in this figure: